 If nothing else, Covid-19 has shown us that talk is cheap, but the right actions are effective.
-I’ve spent most of my life working on practical, intelligent solutions to common problems.
+Beyond books I’ve spent most of my life working on practical, intelligent solutions to common problems.
+That’s why I set up Willis Advisory – to help others address climate and energy challenges – and became a director at Climate Navigator.
 I grew up on a farm where you can’t just whistle up help – you have to work your way through a problem.
 That experience gave me a mindset that seeks practical solutions to even the most complex problems.
-I’ve recently overseen the construction of NZ’s first climate safe house.
+I developed the concept and oversaw the construction of NZ’s first climate safe house.
 It was not an easy job because it meant coming up with the right design (and designer), organising a team, finance and sponsors, finding the labour and solving complicated legal ownership issues.
 That house is a now a reality and is providing shelter.
 We need many more climate safe homes – especially in South Dunedin.
 This is a template for achieving climate justice and the time for it is now.

 I’ve been at the ‘frontline’ of climate and social justice efforts for years now – every step of the way learning what works and what doesn’t.
-I am currently manager of the Blueskin Resilient Communities Trust.
-Over the last 12 years, the Trust has organised the retrofitting of insulation in many Otago homes, helped establish the Cosy Homes Trust, run many community workshops, expos and events, and developed projects that have attracted national attention.
-I’m the general manager of Blueskin Energy Ltd, the charitable company that provides cleaner electricity.
-I’m chair of the Energy Committee at the Otago Chamber of Commerce with business connections in the city, and a trustee on the Cosy Homes Trust – a charity that works to make every Otago home warm and cosy.
-I’m also a member of the ‘Innovation and Participation Advisory Group’ at the Electricity Authority.
-We’re looking broadly at innovation in the energy sector to deliver sustainable, climate safe outcomes.
+I established and was manager of the Blueskin Resilient Communities Trust for 12 years.
+There I organised the retrofitting of insulation in many Otago homes, helped establish the Cosy Homes Trust, ran many community workshops, expos and events such as climate change adaptation planning for Waitati and the ‘Our City, Our Climate’ workshops for Dunedin stakeholders in 2018, and developed projects that have attracted national attention.
+I was the general manager of Blueskin Energy, and ran the Blueskin Energy Network, a peer-to-peer electricity retailer.